game-ai-platform-team/tira-ai-local/README.md

 ## Usage

-See the [example project](https://github.com/game-ai-platform-team/stupid-chess-ai) for a simple chess AI compatible with this progam.
+See the [example project](https://github.com/game-ai-platform-team/stupid-chess-ai) for a simple chess AI compatible with this program.

 ### AI Configuration